Skip to main content

 Image from Keukenhof

-2024 is set to be a festive season as Keukenhof celebrates its 75th anniversary.
-The anniversary exhibition in the Juliana Pavilion is brimming with objects, photographs and nostalgia that tell the stories of a bygone era.
-The 2024 season kicks off its events programme with the Holland Heritage Weekend (29 March–30 March 2024) – a jam-packed weekend of traditional music, crafts and costumes, cheese and tulips – transporting visitors back to 18-19th-century Holland.
-Also not to be missed is the famous Bloemencorso (Flower Parade) on Saturday, 20 April 2024, which departs from Noordwijk towards Haarlem and passes by Keukenhof.
+The 2025 season kicks off its events programme with the Holland Heritage Weekend (28–30 March 2025) – a jam-packed weekend of traditional music, crafts and costumes, cheese and tulips – transporting visitors back to 18-19th-century Holland.
+Also not to be missed is the famous Bloemencorso (Flower Parade) on Saturday, 12 April 2025, which departs from Noordwijk towards Haarlem and passes by Keukenhof.
 Throughout the opening of the gardens, you’ll also find guided tours, children’s activities and changing floral displays in the pavilions where Dutch growers exhibit their most beautiful varieties.

 4. A day out for young and old